dcoates/remote2020/README.md

 # remote2020
 A framework to present psychophysical stimuli in a peer-to-peer fashion.

-At its most basic level, this framework allows the specification of actions (typically a timeline of displaying visual elements) for rendering on another device, including getting responses.
+At its most basic level, this framework allows the specification of actions (typically a timeline of displaying visual elements) for rendering on another device, and potentially gathering behavioral responses.

-The use cases are very specifics:
+There are several speficic use cases:

 1. Optometry teaching labs (contrast sensitivity, dark adaptation, psychophysical methods)
 1. Remote psychophysics experiments